 4. Don't request more privilege than required when accessing a file or registry key.
 For example, if you are only reading a file, don't attempt to open it with read-write access.
 The same applies to the registry; don't open a key with KEY_ALL_ACCESS rights if you're only going to read a key value.
 Request only those privileges that you need at the time that you need them.

 5. Never make the assumption that a particular Windows API function will always succeed.
-Functions which have “always worked” under Windows XP may fail under Windows 8 due to access restrictions.
-For example, installing message filters or system-wide hooks can fail because the process doesn’t have the appropriate access rights.
+Functions which have "always worked" under older versions of Windows may fail under Windows 10 due to access restrictions.
+For example, installing message filters or system-wide hooks can fail because the process doesn't have the appropriate access rights.
 Always check the return values and practice defensive coding.
-Because it worked under previous versions of Windows is no guarantee that it will work correctly under Windows 8.
+Because it worked under previous versions of Windows is no guarantee that it will work correctly under Windows 10.

-What do you do about applications that have already been written which don’t follow those rules?
-For example, what if your program creates INI files in the same folder as the executable, or stores configuration data in the registry under HKEY_LOCAL_MACHINE\Software?
+What do you do about applications that have already been written which don't follow those rules?
+For example, what if your program creates INI files in the same folder as the executable, or stores configuration data under HKEY_LOCAL_MACHINE\Software in the registry?
 The good news is that your application will probably work correctly.
-This is because Windows includes support for virtualization of specific parts of the filesystem and the registry.
+This is because Windows includes support for user virtualization of specific parts of the filesystem and the registry.

 When your program attempts to create or modify a file under C:\Program Files or C:\Windows it is automatically redirected to the user's virtual store, which is typically C:\Users\UserName\AppData\Local\VirtualStore.
 If you are modifying a file that already exists, a copy of it will be made in the virtual store for the user.
 If you are creating a new file, it will only exist in the user's virtual store.
 This happens transparently, and as far as your program is concerned there has been no change in the file path.